AaronWang04/pytorch-compiler-playground/Readme.md

 # Pytorch compiler playground
 I am currently playing around with how DL compilers work.
-The goal for this repository is to easily see how different optimization features impact performance.
-From writing O(n<sup>3</sup>) matmul in native python to using cuda templates, techniques such as operator fusing.
-This codebase should make it easy to tinker around and see.
+My goal is to learn all the tooling that enables python and pytorch to work with c++ and cuda.
+The goal for this repository is to easily see how different optimization features impact performance and to be easy to tinker with.

 ## Setup Guide
 Prerequisites (for now)